 Also known as B9, a deficiency in folate has been linked to depression in people with epilepsy.
 Low folate has been associated with an increased risk of depression 10.

 Folic acid (B9) can improve blood flow and help blood vessels to relax.
 In a study of over 3,000 women, the findings suggest that using folic acid containing supplements may lower the risk for high blood pressure during pregnancy and preeclampsia 11.

 Find out how flounder compared to cod in my article, Flounder vs Cod: Is One Better?
 Let’s Compare.

 Omega 3 Fatty Acids

 Flounder provides 0.31 grams of omega-3 and halibut 0.25 grams per four ounces raw.
 Omega-3 fatty acids are heart healthy and help keep arteries healthy.
-The omega-3s in flounder may help with the following:
+The omega-3s may help with the following:

 - Keeping bad cholesterol low.

 - Reducing inflammation.

 - Help keep the heart rhythms more normal.